-For our series of performance for video, “Now and Again”, Stine created the video peformance “der den die die”.
-In her particularly humorous and gender-exploratory way Stine based her video on grammatical rules of German, of all things.
+For our series of performances for video, “Now and Again”, Stine created the video peformance “der den die die”.
+In her humorous and gender-exploratory way, Stine based her video on some grammatical rules of German, of all things.
 In German, the specific article changes when a particular person of a certain gender goes through a particular space.
 With such a simple maneuver, the subject performs an action in relation to the object – someone or something is dominated!

-”Law Shifters” is a large scale international art project that Stime Marie has worked on since 2016.
+“Law Shifters” is a large scale international art project that Stine Marie has worked on since 2016.
 It includes workshops, performances, exhibitions and books.
 For the workshop-version we presented at our Live Art for Children festivals in Aalborg and Hamburg, teenagers were invited to participate in an exciting experiment.
-In collaboration with a local lawyer they reconstructed and re-evaluated actual court cases, from fields ranging from youth protection to immigration and asylum law.
-They were ask to find their own verdict for the accused, re-writing laws as they found it necessary.
+In collaboration with a local lawyer they reconstructed and re-evaluated actual court cases, covering fields ranging from youth protection to immigration and asylum law.
+The participants were asked to reach their own verdicts for the accused, re-writing laws as they found it necessary.
 The verdict from the original case was not revealed until the last moment.
-Audiences of Spectators were welcome to witness the proceedings of our art court.
+Audiences of spectators were welcome to witness the proceedings of our art court.

 About the Artist

 Stine Marie is a conceptual artist working to decode violence and law both individually and collectively through participatory means.
-She lives and works in Copenhagen and Berlin, graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007.
+She graduated from the Royal Danish Academy of Fine Arts with an MFA in 2009 and a BFA from CalArts, the California Institute of the Arts, Los Angeles, USA in 2007, and now lives and works in Copenhagen and Berlin.

-In order to give participants a collaborative and dialogical space, Jacobsen creates open structured sociocultural and participatory projects with clearly defined themes.
-With a focus in themes such as film, language, gender, violence, death, taboos, anonymity, psychology, the artist conducts performative experiments and creates platforms for critical thinking and new ways of looking at ethics, identity, control, fear and trust.
+In order to provide participants with a collaborative and dialogical space, Stine Marie creates open structured sociocultural and participatory projects with clearly defined themes.
+With a focus on themes such as film, language, gender, violence, death, taboos, anonymity, and psychology, the artist conducts performative experiments and creates platforms for critical thinking and new ways of looking at ethics, identity, control, fear and trust.

 In 2015, Stine was awarded an innovative educational grant from Node curatorial studies in Berlin and in 2016 she was awarded a peace Fellowship by the Rotary Foundation and won the Berlin Art Prize.

-Extensive information about the more recent projects can be found on Stine’s website.
+Extensive information about her more recent projects can be found on Stine’s website.